Nabil Arnaoot monogram Nabil Arnaoot

 02Automate the work itself

-Led the design of a new process that applied updates across the fleet at scale.
+Led the deployment of a new process that applied updates across the fleet at scale.
 Spotting what needed doing and actually doing it stopped being two separate hard problems.

 03Renegotiate the bar